Zheng-Hu/EECS493-Final-Project/README.md

 # EECS493-Final-Project

 ## Quick-Start Guide
-1. Clone the GitHub repository
+1. Clone the GitHub repository (if applicable)

 2. Open up a new bash terminal with `backend` as the current directory (`cd backend`)